Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: Abstract

 \section{Abstract}

-Quantum machine learning (QML) networks promise to have quantum advantage for classifying supervised datasets over some conventional deep learning (DL) techniques due to its expressive power via local effective dimension.
-There are, however, two main challenges regardless of promised quantum advantage of QML networks: 1) Currently available quantum bits (qubits) are very small in number while real-world datasets are characterized by hundreds of large-scale elements (features).
-Additionally, there is not a single unified approach for embedding real-world large-scale datasets in limited qubits.
-2) Some real-world datasets are very small for training QML networks.
-Hence, to tackle these two challenges for benchmarking and validating QML networks on real-world, small, and large-scale datasets in one-go, we employ quantum transfer learning composed a multi-qubit QML network and very deep convolutional network (VGG16) extracting informative features from any small, large-scale dataset.
-We use real amplitudes and strong entangling N-layer QML networks with and without data re-uploading layers as a multi-qubit QML network and evaluate their expressive \emph{power} quantified by using \emph{local effective dimension}; the lower local effective dimension of a QML network is, the better its performance on unseen data is.
-We compute first their local effective dimension on Eurosat and synthetic datasets, because we can encode these datasets efficiently in a few qubits and their local effective dimension should correlate with their classification power.
-To validate this correlation, we then benchmark and train these QML networks via quantum transfer learning on the real-world, small, and large-scale hard-to-classify three-class labelling problem of an UC Merced Land Use dataset, a \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area recognition problem, because this three-class dataset meets the two challenges mentioned above: 1) its data points are characterized by $256\times 256\times 3$ (large-scale) elements, and 2) this dataset consists of only $288$ image scenes (a small dataset).
-Our numerical result shows that the strong entangling N-layer QML network has lower local effective dimension than the real amplitudes QML network and outperforms it and classical transfer learning on the hard-to-classify three-class labelling problem.
-In addition, quantum transfer learning helps us to tackle the two challenges mentioned for benchmarking and validating QML networks on real-world, small, and large-scale datasets.
+Quantum Machine Learning (QML) models promise to have some computational (or quantum) advantage for classifying supervised datasets (e.g., satellite images) over some conventional Deep Learning (DL) techniques due to their expressive power via their local effective dimension.
+There are, however, two main challenges regardless of the promised quantum advantage: 1) Currently available quantum bits (qubits) are very small in number, while real-world datasets are characterized by hundreds of high-dimensional elements (\emph{i.e.} features).
+Additionally, there is not a single unified approach for embedding real-world high-dimensional datasets in a limited number of qubits.
+2) Some real-world datasets are too small for training intricate QML networks.
+Hence, to tackle these two challenges for benchmarking and validating QML networks on real-world, small, and high-dimensional datasets in one-go, we employ quantum transfer learning comprising a classical VGG16 layer and a multi-qubit QML layer.
+We use real-amplitude and strongly-entangling N-layer QML networks with and without data re-uploading layers as a multi-qubit QML layer, and evaluate their expressive power quantified by using their local effective dimension; the lower the local effective dimension of a QML network, the better its performance on unseen data.
+As datasets, we utilize Eurosat and synthetic datasets (\emph{i.e.} easy-to-classify datasets), and an UC Merced Land Use dataset (\emph{i.e.} a hard-to-classify dataset).
+Our numerical results show that the strongly-entangling N-layer QML network has a lower local effective dimension than the real-amplitude QML network and outperforms it on the hard-to-classify datasets.
+In addition, quantum transfer learning helps tackle the two challenges mentioned above for benchmarking and validating QML networks on real-world, small, and high-dimensional datasets.